DBremen/dbremen.github.io/_posts/2021-02-14-Jupyter_PowerShell_Notebooks_based_blogging.md

 - Jupyter notebook converters

-  - Markdown: based on this [article](https://www.fast.ai/2020/01/20/nb2md/) from fast.ai I can recommend the usage of their nbdev tool
+  - Markdown conversion: based on this [article](https://www.fast.ai/2020/01/20/nb2md/) from fast.ai I can recommend the usage of their nbdev tool

     `pip install nbdev`

-  - Html for WordPress.com (WordPress.com requires the CSS to be inline (inside the HTML elements): I'm using the excellent python script nb2wp [here](https://github.com/bennylp/nb2wp).
+  - Html for WordPress.com (WordPress.com requires the CSS to be inline (inside the HTML elements) conversion: I'm using the excellent python script nb2wp from [here](https://github.com/bennylp/nb2wp).
 You require the nb2wp.py script and the style.css CSS style sheet from the repository.

     - The script itself has also some dependencies that you will require to install via pip in case you run into errors when executing the script.